talwrii/kitty-plotnine/README.md

 ```

-k-nine read input from standard in in a number of formats and attempts convert the data into a useable format.
+`k-nine` reads input from standard in in a number of formats and attempts convert the data into a useable format.
 It support CSV, space separated numbers and, JSONL formats.
 The [jq](https://jqlang.org/) or [npcli](https://pypi.org/project/npcli/) tools may be useful for preparing data for input into `k-nine` since `k-nine` has very limited ability to render data.

 The following creates a histogram from the numbers 1 to 100.
 ```